01 of 10

 Vintage Yellow and Pink

-Featured on Project Nursery, this adorable, faux-vintage girl’s room boasts a tag team finish using traditional, pink decor finishes to bring the pale yellow walls to life in rosy hues.
+Ashley Farina Vaughan shared this lovely nursery on Project Nursery.
+This adorable, faux-vintage girl’s room boasts a tag team finish using traditional, pink decor finishes to bring the pale yellow walls to life in rosy hues.
 A handful of mint green accents help give the space a sweet, sherbert-inspired feel.Continue to 10 of 10 below.

 10 of 10